DavidBPoole/projectpal-server/README.md

 - Category assignment of tasks
 - Ability to CRUD endless projects authenticated and unique to the user
 - Future feature to collaborate with other authenticated users on your projects
+- Ability to collaborate with other authenticated users on your projects

 # Relevant Links
 [Project Pal - Client](https://github.com/DavidBPoole/projectpal-client)